 A managed service provider (MSP) is a company that remotely manages a customer's IT infrastructure and/or end-user systems, typically on a proactive basis and under a subscription model.
 The MSP business model differs from other types of channel companies, such as value-added resellers (VARs), in numerous ways described below.
-Please scroll below the download box for more information on the MSP business model, pricing approaches and evolution as a channel partner category.
+MSPs charge for their services under a number of differing pricing models.
+Typical approaches include per-device, per-user and all-inclusive pricing.

 Pricing model for managed service providers

 In per-device pricing, the MSP charges the customer a flat fee for each device under management.
 In per-user pricing, meanwhile, the MSP charges a flat fee for each user, accommodating users who use multiple devices.
 In all-inclusive pricing, also referred to as the all-you-can-eat model, the MSP charges a flat fee for all the IT infrastructure support and management services the MSP plans to offer.